pbklink/motif-core/etc/motif-core.api.md

     // (undocumented)
     get data(): LitIvemId | undefined;
     set data(value: LitIvemId | undefined);
 }

+// Warning: (ae-missing-release-tag) "LitIvemIdCreateWatchmakerListDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class LitIvemIdCreateWatchmakerListDataDefinition extends CreateWatchmakerListDataDefinition {
+    constructor();
+    // (undocumented)
+    members: readonly LitIvemId[];
+}

+// Warning: (ae-missing-release-tag) "LitIvemIdCreateWatchmakerListDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class LitIvemIdCreateWatchmakerListDataItem extends WatchmakerPublishDataItem {
+}

 // Warning: (ae-missing-release-tag) "LitIvemIdFromSearchSymbolsTableRecordSource" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)